wp-plugins/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.12.1 - 25 May 2011 =
+* Bugfix release - slashes in title templates

 = Version 1.6.12 - 13 April 2011 =
 * Search Engines Results Page preview
 * Wordpress post title now appears in Long title field if no Long title is specified for easier editing